bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For the stated example task the following modules will be uploaded:

-- a TCP input module - sj-regex-input module that accepts TCP input streams and transforms raw data to put them to T-streams and pass for processing;
+- a TCP input module - *sj-regex-input* module - that accepts TCP input streams and transforms raw data to put them to T-streams and pass for processing;

-- a processing module - ps-process module, which is a regular-streaming module that processes data element-by-element.
+- a processing module - *ps-process* module - which is a regular-streaming module that processes data element-by-element.

-- an output module - ps-output module that exports resulting data to Elasticsearch.
+- an output module - *ps-output* module - that exports resulting data to Elasticsearch.

 Download the modules from the Sonatype repository and upload it to the system following the instructions for the example task.